Find us on

 Photographs and information on this page although of an informative and scientific nature, may offend or distress.

 Breeding rabbits isn't all cute fluffy happy endings.
 There are the obvious concerns such as finding homes for all the babies.
-Scattered litters, the over zealous mum who takes her cleaning duties too far and chews off the odd ear, cannibalism to abnormal kits.
-There is a great deal to contend with.
+Scattered litters, the over zealous mum who takes her cleaning duties too far and chews off the odd ear, tail or limb.

 There are several different types of abnormal kits you may come across if you are breeding mini lops (some are found in other dwarf breeds of rabbit too).
 The most common form of an abnormal kit is the peanut.
 There are three sizes of miniature lops, true dwarfs, false dwarfs and 'peanuts' or double dwarfs.
 Their physical appearance is explained below.